 “Betty, how about, like, a studio tour?”
 Charley suggested.
 “It’s Dawn’s first time in Hollywood, and I think it’d be totally cool to take her on one of those.”

 “Oh, we don’t have to,” Dawn started to say.
 “I really don’t mind if we don’t.”

 Betty smiled.
 “Oh, not a problem.
 It’ll be fun!”
 She made a left turn before anyone else could change her mind.

 “Please, Aunt Marla, just one peek,” a red-haired boy asked as he tugged on a woman’s blue jacket.
 “I promise, you won’t even know that I’m in the room.
 I just have to be there for the filming.
 Please?”

-“OK, Gopher,” Marla said to him.
+“Okay, Gopher,” Marla said to him.
 “I’ll get you into the filming of the scene, but there are two conditions.
-One: you remain quiet, and two: you do exactly what I tell you.
+One, you remain quiet, and two, you do exactly what I tell you.
 The last thing I need is for the show’s producer to think that I’m bringing in outsiders to the closed set.
 Understood?”

-Edward Bloomberg, whom family and friends called Gopher, held up two crossed fingers.
+Edward Bloomberg, known to family and friends as Gopher, held up two crossed fingers.
 “I promise!”
-As they continued walking across the studio lot toward Sound Stage 11, he could barely contain his excitement.
+As they continued walking across the studio lot toward Sound Stage Eleven, he could barely contain his excitement.